subins2000/kde-weblate/README.md

 Better add a [webhook in GitHub to Weblate](https://docs.weblate.org/en/latest/admin/continuous.html#automatically-receiving-changes-from-github) so that Weblate is known of the changes automatically.
 Do this with the `weblate` branch.

 ![Illutsration](https://raw.githubusercontent.com/subins2000/kde-weblate/master/sync-flow.svg)

+## Notes

+* Don't make any change directly in the intermediary repo's `upstream` folder.
+If doing so, make sure to update the PO file in the `l10n-kf5` folder too.

 ## SVN Tips